RespawnPay/RPWNmasternodesetup/README.md

-If you found this script and masternode setup guide helpful...
+If you found this script and masternode setup guide helpful...,

-...please donate to the devfound: RPWN  **oMoN1fqkp7Rz9QfRDPAsjsfKM2uNskq76V** or BTC to **1HA19fBDYPPCFuaLemWbNFnDRGXpfNG2Ui**
+...please donate to the devfound: RPWN  **oMoN1fqkp7Rz9QfRDPAsjsfKM2uNskq76V**, or BTC to **1HA19fBDYPPCFuaLemWbNFnDRGXpfNG2Ui**